Kinev10/research-imrad-template/README.md

 ---

-## 🌐 How to Enable GitHub Pages (Publishing Your Site)
+# 🌐 How to Enable GitHub Pages (Publishing Your Site)

 This project is designed to be published online using **GitHub Pages** and **MkDocs**.

-Follow these steps to enable the website version of your research.

 ---

-### ✅ 1.
+## ✅ 1.
 Push your repository to GitHub

 If you haven’t yet: